 Please use caution as the caramel is extremely hot and can cause serious burns.

-Place the granulated sugar in a heavy duty 3-quart saucepan.
+Place granulated sugar in a heavy duty 3-quart saucepan.

 Begin heating over medium heat.
 Continue to heat until sugar dissolves and begins to turn clear.
 Stir or swirl the sugar in the pan occasionally.
 Approximately 2 - 3 minutes.